jonas089/spectre-rad/README.md

 > [!NOTE]
 > `Sync steps` are always verified against the most recent committee.

+# Smart Contract
+The verification Smart Contract is located in `spectre-verifier/src/Verifier.sol`.
+It is initialized with a `trusted committee commitment` and `finalized header`.
+Note that a `committee commitment` refers to a commitment over the public keys in the active committee.

 # Integrations - third party proof verification infrastructure
 Work in progress ⚙️⚙️